Qumulo/docs/administrator-guide/nfs4-exports.md

   - exports
 ---

-# Configuring and Using Exports for NFS4
+# Configuring and Using Exports for NFSv4

 Qumulo's NFS exports allow presenting a view of the cluster over NFS that potentially differs from the contents of the underlying filesystem.
-NFS exports can also be accessible to only limited IP addresses, or can only allow users to authenticate as the root user from a limited set of IP addresses.
+NFS exports can be marked as read-only, restricted to allow access only from certain IP addresses, or configured with user mappings.
 See [Create an NFS Export](https://care.qumulo.com/hc/en-us/articles/360000723928-Create-an-NFS-Export) for a guide on creating and configuring NFS exports.

-While each cluster's NFS exports configuration is shared between NFS3 and NFS4, exports behave somewhat differently when accessed with NFS4.
-This page will explain the differences and new requirements for exports configurations with NFS4 enabled.
+While each cluster's NFS exports configuration is shared between NFSv3 and NFSv4, exports behave somewhat differently when accessed with NFSv4.
+This page will explain the differences and new requirements for exports configurations with NFSv4 enabled.

-## Comparison of NFS3 and NFS4 Exports
+## Comparison of NFSv3 and NFSv4 Exports

 As an example, consider a cluster with the following exports configuration: